Student Insurance Requirements

 ALL students residing in University housing & all international students with an F-1 or J-1 visa require the following in order to check into residence halls and/or start classes:

-Proof of adequate health insurance is considered complete when the following has been provided to the Student Health Center:
+Proof of adequate health insurance is considered complete when the following has been provided to the Student Health Services:

 - Copy of private insurance card (front & back)

 Insurance Waiver Form (complete this waiver if you have private Health Insurance through a licensed US insurance company)

 Submission of a waiver does not guarantee that the waiver will be accepted.
 If the waiver fails to meet the standards of adequacy for insurance, you will be notified by email and billed for the one semester of the Barry Primary Student Insurance Plan

 Failure to comply with the university insurance/waiver requirement (providing a copy of a valid private insurance card, front & back and completed waiver form) on or before the semester deadline, can result in a non-refundable charge to your student account for the current semester of barry university sponsored primary student insurance and affect your registration and/or housing arrangements.